 – Has an enjoyable learning experience, challenging but not too hard;

 – Experiences fellowship, where relationships can be formed and deepened.

 This doesn’t involve a lot of research, preparation of lectures, or anticipating difficult questions.
 It does require some other kinds of skills, many of which most people have and which you may already have in abundance.
 These skills can be useful to you not only at church as a facilitator for Adult Faith Formation classes, but may also be very helpful to you in other settings as well.

-If you would like to know more about facilitating a class, or have a specific class you would like to see offered, contact Tracy Beck at email@example.com, or 515-244-8603 ext.
+If you would like to know more about facilitating a class, or have a specific class you would like to see offered, contact Devon McClurken at firstname.lastname@example.org, or 515-244-8603 ext.
 104.